PathfinderKay/Java-Projects/Java-Dungeons-and-Dragons/README.md

 Warrior) and spells will be stored in an ArrayList (which will be an attribute of the Wizard)

-The program begins by offering you a first menu in which you can:
-   Create a character (1): for that, he will ask what type of character you want
+The program begins by offering you a first menu in which you can: o Create a character (1): for that, he will ask what type of character you want
-     create (Warrior or Magician), then ask you for the proper information to create this character (name, standard of living and attack strength for Warriors, and name, level of life, attacking force and philtre for the Magicians), with the input via reading of the entries keyboard (Scanner class), character information (Warrior or Wizard).
-   List all existing Characters (Warriors and Magicians) (2)  Choose a Character (3), to add either a Weapon or a Spell, or to display it.
+     create (Warrior or Magician), then ask you for the proper information to create this character (name, standard of living and attack strength for Warriors, and name, level of life, attacking force and philtre for the Magicians), with the input via reading of the entries keyboard (Scanner class), character information (Warrior or Wizard). o List all existing Characters (Warriors and Magicians) (2) o Choose a Character (3), to add either a Weapon or a Spell, or to display it.
-    To do this, enter the number of the Character (index in the ArrayList).
-   Exit the program (0) (otherwise we loop on the menu)
+    To do this, enter the number of the Character (index in the ArrayList). o Exit the program (0) (otherwise we loop on the menu)